tatianegercina/FinTech/01-Lesson-Plans/02-Python/1/LessonPlan.md

 ### 9. Instructor Do: Conditionals (10 min)

 In this section, students will learn how to apply logic to the values assigned to variables.
-This establishes a workflow in which a program exhibits a specific behavior based on the evaluation of a condition.
+This establishes a workflow in which a program exhibits a specific behaviour based on the evaluation of a condition.

 **Files:**